 Zoran Jelaca / CNTB

 Thanks to its glittering glaciers, mighty volcanoes and extraordinary thermal activity, Iceland is a serious tourism hotspot (in some places, quite literally).
 Look beyond the so-called Golden Circle and strike out into the wilds of northern and eastern Iceland and you’ll get a real taste of this eye-wateringly beautiful country without the attendant crowds.
-Hit the road on an uber-cool campervan adventure and whizz past crashing waterfalls and remote fishing villages with barely a soul in sight.
+Hit the road in an uber-cool campervan adventure, embrace being an undertourist, whizzing past crashing waterfalls and remote fishing villages with barely a soul in sight.

 The Great Migration, which sees millions of wildebeest (and tourists) pass through Tanzania’s Serengeti and Kenya’s Masai Mara, is a big draw for bucket-list driven visitors.
 Head to Botswana’s Makgadikgadi Pans instead and you’ll have the chance to witness the lesser-known (but just as jaw-droppingly amazing) zebra migration.